eHealthAfrica/aether/aether-common-module/README.md

 Default URLs included:

   - the `/health` URL.
 Always responds with `200` status and an empty JSON object `{}`.
+  - the `/check-db` URL.
+Responds with `500` status if the database is not available.
   - the `/admin` section URLs.
   - the `/accounts` URLs, checks if the REST Framework ones or the UMS ones.
   - the `debug toolbar` URLs only in DEBUG mode.